Back at Home

-While the traditional college experience lasts about four years, real life doesn't always start immediately after graduation.
+While the traditional college experience lasts about four years and often requires moving away from home, real life doesn't always start immediately after graduation.
 Walking away from college and into the professional workforce isn't a journey that always goes smoothly.
 Sometimes heading back home is the best available option.

 24 percent of respondents lived with their parents for one to two years after college, while another 24 percent lived at home for six months to a year.
 However, 22 percent of participants are still living at home.

 We found those who majored in history, arts and theater, or information technology were the most likely to pack up their dorm rooms just to head back home.
 Those in the telecommunications industry and the transportation and warehousing industry were also more likely to live with Mom and Dad.
 The odds of a postgrad living at home also went up if the respondent was Caucasian, male, Republican, or Protestant.